poelstra/mhub/README.md

 The above examples all use the bundled commandline tools to achieve simple message routing.

-For more advanced scenario's you can use  [mhub-relay](https://github.com/poelstra/mhub-relay).
+For more advanced scenario's you can use e.g.:
+* [MHub for Node-RED](https://github.com/poelstra/node-red-contrib-mhub): a visual programming tool for the Internet of Things

-This allows you to connect to one or more MHub servers, subscribe to nodes, optionally transform messages (using simple JavaScript functions), and publish them to other nodes.
+* [mhub-relay](https://github.com/poelstra/mhub-relay): allows you to connect to one or more MHub servers, subscribe to nodes, optionally transform messages (using simple JavaScript functions), and publish them to other nodes.

 ## Customizing server nodes and bindings